gitter-badger/tangramjs/README.md

 ### createObject

-This is the *abstract* base **factory** of Tangram.js.
+This is the immutable base **factory** of Tangram.js.
-It describes no properties, and thus, can only create new immutable *empty* objects.
+It has no property descriptors, and thus, it can only create new immutable *empty* objects.

 ### factory([spec])

-Creates a new object which has an immutable set of own properties and no prototype.
+Creates a new object which has an **immutable** set of own properties and **no prototype**.
-Thus, such a created object with only non-writable properties and only immutable property values is **effectively immutable**.

-With the optional argument `spec` the default values of specific properties, writable or not, can be overwritten at construction time (see [Example 2](#example-2-creating-an-object-that-behaves-like-it-inherits-from-objectprototype)).
+With the optional argument `spec` the default values of specific properties, writable or not, can be overwritten at construction time.

 ### factory.val(name[, defaultValue])

-Creates a new factory by extending the factory on which this method is called with a new descriptor for an **enumerable**, **non-writable** property.
+Creates a new immutable factory, copying all existing property descriptors and the new one.
+The new property descriptor takes precedence over the existing ones and describes an **enumerable** and **non-writable** property.

 ### factory.var(name[, defaultValue])

-Creates a new factory by extending the factory on which this method is called with a new descriptor for an **enumerable**, **writable** property.
+Creates a new immutable factory, copying all existing property descriptors and the new one.
+The new property descriptor takes precedence over the existing ones and describes an **enumerable** and **writable** property.

 ### factory._val(name[, defaultValue])

-Creates a new factory by extending the factory on which this method is called with a new descriptor for a **non-enumerable**, **non-writable** property.
+Creates a new immutable factory, copying all existing property descriptors and the new one.
+The new property descriptor takes precedence over the existing ones and describes an **non-enumerable** and **non-writable** property.

 ### factory._var(name[, defaultValue])

-Creates a new factory by extending the factory on which this method is called with a new descriptor for a **non-enumerable**, **writable** property.
+Creates a new immutable factory, copying all existing property descriptors and the new one.
+The new property descriptor takes precedence over the existing ones and describes an **non-enumerable** and **writable** property.

 ### factory.ext(otherFactory)

-Creates a new factory by extending another factory with all property descriptors of the factory on which this method is called.
+Creates a new immutable factory, copying all property descriptors of both factories.
+The property descriptors of the left-hand side factory are taking precedence over the other ones.

 ## References